hyperledger/identus-docs/documentation/docs/atala-prism/prism-cloud-agent-enterprise/onboard.md

   "updatedAt": "2023-02-24T10:22:23Z"
 }
 ```
-It contains `didRequest` field and other metadata which could be used to track
+It contains the `didRequest` field and other metadata that makes tracking the requesting possible.
-the request over time.

-> NOTE: Only `didRequest` field should be encoded and sent to the other side!
+> *Note*: Only the `didRequest` field should be encoded and sent to the other side!

-Optional `from` field could be added too.
-It is a human-readable label which
+The optional `from` field could be added too.
+It is a human-readable label that
 represents the inviting party.
 Wallets could use this label later to display
 information to users about who is sending request.

-Initial state is `pending`, and `did` field is `null`.
+The initial state is `pending`, and `did` field is `null`.

-Next, the `didRequest` object is encoded, typically as a QR code or deep link,
-depending on the use-case.
-Encoded request is then sent to the other party via an
-appropriate channel: email, chat message, or presenting it directly in a web app.
+Next, the `didRequest` object is encoded depending on the use case, typically as a QR code or deep link.
+The encoded request gets sent to the other party via an appropriate channel: email, chat message, or presenting directly in a web app.

 Now, the receiving party uses their wallet to decode and process the received
 DID request.
-Type of message is identified by `type` field.
+The type of message is identifiable by the `type` field.
 In the case of DID
 request, it is `https://atalaprism.io/did-request`.
 The wallet then should
 present a prompt to the user to accept or reject the request, showing optionally
 `from` label.
 If the user accepts the request, the wallet creates a new
 relationship and sends its DID back to the `onboardEndpoint` specified in the
 DID request.

-During the process, the inviting party can query the state of sent DID request
-to check if the response has been received.
-Terminal state is either `error` or
+During the process, the inviting party can query the sent DID request's state to check the response status.
+The terminal state is either `error` or
 `success` with received DID in `did` field.
 Once the DID is received, depending
 on the business logic, the application can act upon it, for example, associate
 it with a user ID in the main application state.

-> NOTE: DID request is for a one-time use only.
-If the response is received,
+> *Note*: DID request is for one-time use only.
+The request is invalidated if the response is received and is not reusable.
-> request is invalidated and cannot be used again.

-> NOTE: Currently, no mechanism to verify if submitted DID is under control of
-> the other party is implemented.
-See Authenticate API if such feature is
+> *Note*: Currently, if a DID is under the other party's control, there is no mechanism to verify..
+See Authenticate API if such a feature is required.
-> required.

 ## Code example

 Here is the code example of the process of adding a DID to an existing user
 profile:

 ### Server side